techidaily/site-ai-voice-clone/source/_posts/ai-video-translator-online-for-2024.md

 ### Significant Statistics To Support Increasing Influence of Live Selling

- The concept of livestream sales emerged decades ago but gained a[spotlight](https://emplifi.io/resources/blog/live-shopping-statistics) in 2016 in China.
+ The concept of livestream sales emerged decades ago but gained a [spotlight](https://emplifi.io/resources/blog/live-shopping-statistics) in 2016 in China.
 Afterward, it flourished worldwide and grew to 171 billion USD in 2020\.
 An estimation of the US livestream shopping market reveals worth $35 billion by 2024.**Live selling** is evolving not only in the US but also in other regions of the globe.

 | **Live Streaming Sales in Regions**         |                                                        |
 | ------------------------------------------- | ------------------------------------------------------ |